recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 = How do I show a set of custom sharing buttons on my homepage or about page? =

 You can simply edit the page in question and add a [shortcode](https://codex.wordpress.org/Shortcode) like the following `[feather_share url="http://www.example.org"]`, then replace `http://www.example.org` with the URL to your site.
 See the next FAQ as well for adding an image.
-You can also install our free [WordPress Shortcodes](https://wordpress.org/plugins/synved-shortcodes/) plugin that lets you add shortcodes more intuitively by providing built-in documentation for parameters.

 = How do I specify a custom image for my sharing buttons shortcode? =

 Just edit your [shortcode](https://codex.wordpress.org/Shortcode) so it looks like this `[feather_share url="http://www.example.org" image="http://www.example.org/image.jpg"]`, remember to substitute `http://www.example.org` with the URL to your site and the same goes for the JPEG URL.

 = How do I add a set of custom social network profile icons on my homepage or about page? =

 Just edit the page contents and insert another [shortcode](https://codex.wordpress.org/Shortcode) like this `[feather_follow]`.
-You should consider installing our free [WordPress Shortcodes](https://wordpress.org/plugins/synved-shortcodes/) plugin that makes adding shortcodes more intuitive by showing detailed descriptions for all arguments.

 = Facebook is not showing the correct title/description/thumbnail, what to I do? =